The 24-inch Boller & Chivens telescope and Orion photographed by CAA member Lynn Reihman. Click image to enlarge.

 classical cassegrain telescope with a 16-inch mirror.
 This rare telescope was generously donated by The University of Iowa through the Department of Physics and Astronomy.

-Across the sidewalk from the 16-inch telescope is a wooden building with a roll-off roof that houses a refracting telescope with a 6-inch lens and several portable telescopes.
+Across the sidewalk from the 16-inch telescope is a wooden building with a roll-off roof that houses a refracting telescope with a 6-inch lens, the CAA's 14-inch Celestron Edge HD computer controlled telescope and several portable telescopes.

 - The observatory is located on the southern edge of Palisades State Park at 1365 Ivanhoe Road.
 The facility is approximately 15 miles southeast of Cedar Rapids, Iowa.